miklosme/papers/src/app/home.md

 Hold onto your neural networks, AI enthusiasts!
 We've got a fresh batch of groundbreaking research that's sure to spark your synapses.
 Let's dive right in!

 First up, we're revolutionizing healthcare with cognitive models!
+Researchers have discovered that [Instance-Based Learning Theory](https://papers-e77vd4494-miklos-megyes-projects.vercel.app/2408.16147) can supercharge LLM-based predictions of user engagement.
+By mimicking human decision-making processes, these models are outperforming traditional time-series forecasters in predicting individual behavior dynamics.
+This could be a game-changer for public health programs, allowing for more targeted and effective interventions.

+But wait, there's more!
+Ever wondered how to get your AI agents to play nice together?
+A new [Consensus Planning Protocol](https://papers-e77vd4494-miklos-megyes-projects.vercel.app/2408.16462) is here to save the day.
+This flexible framework allows different types of agents to collaborate seamlessly, even if they speak different "languages."
+It's like a universal translator for AI systems, paving the way for more complex and efficient multi-agent applications.

+For those of you crunching numbers behind the scenes, we've got a treat for you too.
+A novel [block-coordinate algorithm](https://papers-e77vd4494-miklos-megyes-projects.vercel.app/2408.16424) is making waves in the world of optimization.
+This decentralized approach is perfect for tackling large-scale problems with multiple agents, each controlling their own piece of the puzzle.
+It's robust, it's efficient, and it's got the theoretical guarantees to back it up.

+Last but certainly not least, we're breaking new ground in LLM alignment.
+Say goodbye to tedious human annotations!
+The [Iterative Graph Alignment](https://papers-e77vd4494-miklos-megyes-projects.vercel.app/2408.16667) method is here to whip your language models into shape.
+Using a clever teacher-student setup, this technique helps LLMs identify and fill their knowledge gaps, resulting in impressive improvements in rule-based alignment.
+It's like sending your AI to boot camp, but without the drill sergeant!

+That's all for now, folks.
+Keep those algorithms humming, and we'll catch you on the next cutting edge of AI research!

+# Daily Digest (August 30, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of groundbreaking research that's sure to spark your synapses.
+Let's dive right in!

+First up, we're revolutionizing healthcare with cognitive models!
 Researchers have discovered that [Instance-Based Learning Theory](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16147) can supercharge LLM-based prediction of user engagement in public health programs.
 By mimicking human decision-making processes, these models outperform traditional time-series forecasters, offering more accurate predictions and smarter resource allocation.
 It's like giving your AI a dose of human intuition!

 But wait, there's more!
 We're taking collaboration to the next level with a [generic Consensus Planning Protocol](https://papers-gjby0f8xm-miklos-megyes-projects.vercel.app/2408.16462) that's breaking down barriers between AI agents.
 This game-changing algorithm allows LLMs and other AI systems to work together seamlessly, regardless of their individual quirks.
 It's the ultimate AI team-building exercise, folks!